 Amen!
 A shout out/thank-you to Paul for sharing his deep wounds and confidence in Christ with us through Sweeping Up the Heart.
 After celebrating Easter, we’ll return to Paul’s concluding chapters: Hope in Christ and Living in Eternity — and in Time.

-Next Thursday: We’ll continue to explore Why and how (?)
+In the next post in this series we explore Why and how (?)
 God suffers through the added lens of the first chapter of Thomas H. McCall’s Forsaken: The Trinity and the Cross, and Why It Matters (InterVarsity, May 2012).
 I’m really excited about the material wrestled with in this May 2012 release.